Home » Recipes » Oven Baked Shakshuka

 How to store leftover oven baked shakshuka

-This recipe for oven baked shakshuka is so delish, it is unlikely you will have any leftovers.
+This recipe for oven-baked shakshuka is so delish, it is unlikely you will have any leftovers.
 But, in case you do, it’s pretty easy to store!
 We recommend only storing leftover tomato sauce, though, since the eggs are hard to reheat without overcooking.
-The shakshuka sauce will keep in the fridge for 3 days in an airtight container!
+The shakshuka sauce will remain fresh in the fridge for 3 days in an airtight container.

 If you want to make this recipe even easier to serve, you can make the shakshuka sauce in advance!
 Simply follow the directions all the way up to cracking the eggs.
 At that point, remove the shakshuka from the oven and allow it to cool.
 Then store it in an airtight container for up to 3 days before consuming.